protibimbok/django-vite-plugin/README.md

 |@s:<app_name> | <app_path>/static           |
 |@t:<app_name> | <app_path>/templates        |

-> Caveat: You won't get autocomplete suggestions in code editor for imported assets
+### 4. Js import autocompletions
+You can get autocompletions for these import aliases in the IDEs that support `jsconfig.json`

+To enable this feature, add a `jsconfig.json` file in your projects root directory or in the same directory as `vite.config.js`

-### 4. Test for production
+### 5. Test for production

 Do this to test if your build files works as expected before shipping it to the production